Summit Carbon Solutions permit denied by South Dakota regulators

 PIERRE, S.D.
 (KELO) — The South Dakota Public Utilities Commission has denied a permit for the Summit Carbon Solutions pipeline in the state.

-It was one of the state commission’s first decisions as the SCS hearing started Monday morning in Fort Pierre at the Casey Tibbs South Dakota Rodeo Center.
+It was the state commission’s first decision as the SCS hearing started Monday morning in Fort Pierre at the Casey Tibbs South Dakota Rodeo Center.

 The attorney, Kristen Edwards, contended that SCS no longer could meet pipeline ordinances passed in four counties.
 South Dakota law requires that a transmission project meet all state and local requirements.